PPS submachine gun: Features

 The PPS has a trigger mechanism that allows only fully automatic fire and a manual safety that secured them against accidental discharges.
 When in the "safe" position (engaged by sliding a metal bar forward of the trigger guard), both the bolt and trigger are disabled.

 The weapon is fed from curved 35-round box magazines.
 They are not interchangeable with magazines used in the PPSh-41, nor can the gun use drum magazines.
 The PPS-43 magazine was significantly improved over the magazine from the PPSh-41, which contributed to greater reliability.
 The largest change being the transition to a "Double-Feed" design, so the double-stacked rounds are not bottle-necked into a single-stack at the feed lips.
 Like the PPSh-41, it is chambered for the 7.62×25mm Tokarev M1930 pistol cartridge.

 The submachine gun's rifled barrel (with 4 right-hand grooves) is mounted in a perforated sheet metal heat guard and is equipped with a crude muzzle brake, consisting of a strip of steel bent into a U-shape that deflects exiting muzzle gases to the sides and backwards, thus compensating for recoil.

 A folding stock is attached to the receiver with a spring-loaded catch button on the top.
 The stock folds up and over the receiver top cover and the weapon can be fired in this arrangement.
 The submachine gun also has a pistol grip but was not provided with a forward grip as the magazine well was intended to fulfill this role.
 The PPS was usually supplied with two magazine pouches, an oil bottle, bore brush and sling.

 The PPS-43 was highly cost effective and easy to manufacture due to its efficient and simple, largely sheet metal design.
-And despite its crudeness, has been described as functional, practical, controllable, and reliable.
+Despite its crudeness, it has been described as controllable and reliable.